 A Graduated Approach to SEN Support

 The school is committed to early identification in order to meet the needs of children with SEN. Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
 Teachers’ ongoing assessment will provide information about areas where a child is not progressing satisfactorily.
-These observations may be supported by formal assessments such as Baseline Assessment, PIPs, SATs or the use of PIVATS.
+These observations may be supported by formal assessments such as Early Learning Goals and SATs.
 Teachers will then consult the SENCO to consider what else might be done – the child’s learning characteristics; the learning environment, the task and the teaching style should always be considered.
 Progress for children will be achieved by focussing on classroom organisation, teaching materials, teaching style and differentiation.
 If subsequent intervention does not lead to adequate progress then the teacher will consult the SENCO to review the strategies that have been used.
 This review may lead to the conclusion that the pupil requires help that is additional to or different from that which is normally available.
 This would constitute Special Educational Provision (SEP) and the child would be registered as receiving SEN Support.
 We seek to identify pupils making less than expected progress given their age and individual circumstances.
 This can be characterised by progress which:

 is significantly slower than that of their peers starting from the same baseline